One repays a teacher badly if one always remains nothing but a pupil.

 By the end of this section, you will be able to:

-- Discuss the benefits of utilizing instructor office hours
+- Discuss the benefits of communicating with instructors

 - Identify strategies for resolving conflicts with an instructor

 Why You Should Talk to Your Instructors

 Of all the teachers you’ve had in your life, which one do you remember most fondly?
 If you’re lucky, you’ve got someone in mind—a teacher who encouraged and inspired you and perhaps played a role in shaping the person you are today.

 That same teacher could well be thinking similar thoughts about you!—because for every favorite teacher, there is also a favorite student.
 The satisfactions often go both ways.